jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 #### Context

 Most would agree that making biomedical research software (code, scripts, desktop software, Jupyter Notebooks, etc.) reusable is essential to prevent duplicate effort, enable building on top of existing work, and ultimately increase the pace of discoveries and innovations for improving human health.
 The question then is, how do we make biomedical research software reusable?
-The Findable, Accessible, Interoperable, and Reusable principles for Research Software (or FAIR4RS principles) published in 2022 provide high-level instructions to achieve that.
+The Findable, Accessible, Interoperable, and Reusable principles for Research Software (or [FAIR4RS principles](https://doi.org/10.1038/s41597-022-01710-x)) published in 2022 provide high-level instructions to achieve that.
 It is the result of a large-scale effort and is backed by a large community of research software developers.
 However, just like the original FAIR principles, the FAIR4RS principles remain aspirational and do not provide clear actionable instructions.
 To address this, we have established the FAIR Biomedical Research Software (FAIR-BioRS) guidelines, that provide clear, actionable step-by-step instructions for making biomedical research software reusable in line with the FAIR4RS principles.
 Our idea here is to discuss the current version (v2.0.0) of the FAIR-BioRS guidelines, identify if/how they can be improved, brainstorm on how they can be maintained going forward, etc. so as a community we can start adhering consistently with the FAIR4RS principles to make our software reusable and also provide clear guidelines to do so especially for the next generation of biomedical software developers.

 #### What was done

- * Worked with some attendees to explore how the guidelines would apply to their project
+ * Worked with some attendees to explore how the guidelines would apply to their project,
- * Scope discussion, and at least one pull request merged
+ * Scope discussion, and at least one pull request merged,
- * Notes from discussion available at https://etherpad.osuosl.org/p/Cofest2023-fair-BioRS
+ * Notes from discussion available at https://etherpad.osuosl.org/p/Cofest2023-fair-BioRS ,
- * Discussion to wrap up on the paper and plan for future outreach/communication effort
+ * Discussion to wrap up on the paper and plan for future outreach/communication effort.

 This project had already benefited from BOSC CoFest 2022, and is now published in a peer-reviewed paper:

-Making Biomedical Research Software FAIR: Actionable Step-by-step Guidelines with a User-support Tool_, Patel et al, Sci.
-Data *10*, 557, 2023 ([doi:10.1038/s41597-023-02463-x](https://doi.org/10.1038/s41597-023-02463-x)).
+_Making Biomedical Research Software FAIR: Actionable Step-by-step Guidelines with a User-support Tool_, Patel et al, _Scientific Data_ *10*, 557, 2023 ([doi:10.1038/s41597-023-02463-x](https://doi.org/10.1038/s41597-023-02463-x)).

 Future work: